TeamFAPS/PSVita-RE-tools/README.md

 ---
 A nerfed usbhostfs with the pspsh commands removed, this is really just used for “dependable logging” which is fast and runs in the background.

-This mod just adds stdout which allows for easy debugging whether it a kernel plugin, user plugin, or homebrew application.
+This mod just adds stdout which allows for easy debugging whether it a kernel plugin, user plugin, or application.

 	+ Adds USB stdout
 	+ Works on Windows now/Compiles on windows